Seychelles Languages - Your Guide to Creole and Important Translations You Must Know

 Bye - Au revoir (Oh-rer-vwahr)

-You are now equipped with the common phrases to express primitive queries and feelings too.
+You are now equipped with the common phrases in the Seychelles languages just enough to express basic and essential queries and acknowledgements too.
 A thorough reading of these will help you converse but keep a translator or a phrasebook handy in case you catch an unfamiliar sentence.

 So, fellow traveller, you are all set to explore the enchanting archipelago of Seychelles.